 Evey Hammond: You were in the cell next to her.
 That's what it's all about... you're getting back at them for what they did to her... and to you.V: What was done to me created me.
 It's a basic principle of the Universe that every action will create an equal and opposing reaction.Evey Hammond: Is that how you see it?
 Like an equation?V: What was done to me was monstrous.Evey Hammond: And they created a monster.V: (Silent, looking away almost with shame.)

-- Guardians of the Galaxy Vol. 2: After trying to kill the Guardians along with the universe itself.
-Star-Lord is keeping the Big Bad distracted while Rocket and Groot put a bomb in his brain.
+- Guardians of the Galaxy Vol. 2: After the Big Bad has spent the movie trying to kill the Guardians along with the universe itself, Star-Lord is keeping the Big Bad distracted while Rocket and Groot put a bomb in his brain.
 Realizing he's bitten off way more than he expected and scared for his life for once, he tries to reason with Peter.

-Ego the Living Planet: If you kill me, you'll be just like everyone else!Star-Lord: What's so bad about that?
+Ego the Living Planet: If you kill me, you'll be just like everyone else!Star-Lord: What's so wrong with that?

 "Are you beginning to see who is John Galt?
 I am the man who has earned the thing you did not fight for, the thing you have renounced, betrayed, corrupted, yet were unable fully to destroy and are now hiding as your guilty secret, spending your life in apologies to every professional cannibal, lest it be discovered that somewhere within you, you still long to say what I am now saying to the hearing of the whole of mankind: I am proud of my own value and of the fact that I wish to live."